 Over the next 2 years, we have the challenge of determining who will be the final 16 players to compete at the next World Cup.
 This is a great opportunity for these players to give it their best shot over the coming months, but to also enjoy the journey of what it takes to be an Elite athlete.
 Congratulations to all of the athletes who have been selected.”

-Tyler Amrein, Jason Gerbes, Jack Baker (North Harbour), Roy Tatupu, Max Russell (Auckland), Brooklyn Mariu-Apiata, Katene Huriwai, Cohen Bailey (Counties), Tamihana Tonga (Franklin), Nopera Tangaroa (Hawkes Bay), George McCarroll, Lennox Easthope, Brooklyn Te Kawa, Karipori Wanoa, Zahr Shaw-Wallace, Zion Van Nistelrooy (Hutt Valley), Arron Gollan, Ethan Grant (Wellington), Patrick Heywood, Jayden Potts, Hapene Kumeroa, Brodie Helem, Nokai De Malmanche-Taylor (Canterbury), Thomas Jennings (Southland)
+Tyler Amrein, Jason Gerbes, Jack Baker (North Harbour), Roy Tatupu, Max Russell (Auckland), Kees Van Der Hayden, Katene Huriwai, Cohen Bailey (Counties), Tamihana Tonga (Franklin), Nopera Tangaroa (Hawkes Bay), George McCarroll, Lennox Easthope, Brooklyn Te Kawa, Karipori Wanoa, Zahr Shaw-Wallace, Zion Van Nistelrooy, Jaxon Baldwin (Hutt Valley), Arron Gollan, Ethan Grant, Rico Morris (Wellington), Patrick Heywood, Jayden Potts, Hapene Kumeroa, Brodie Helem, Nokai De Malmanche-Taylor, Cambell Codyre (Canterbury), Phoenix Wardell-Mao (Otago), Thomas Jennings, Jarrod Rowe-Kenny (Southland)

 5 November 2020